locaweb/leela/src/ruby/leela_ruby/README.md

           "tcp://leela2.locaweb.com.br:4080"
         ]

-        conn = Leela::Connection.new(endpoints, "user", "password")
+        conn = Leela::Connection.new(endpoints, {:user => "user", :pass => "password"})

-Using the the open connection the execute method will be available to execute queries on leela:
+Using the open connection the execute method will be available to execute queries on leela:

         result = conn.execute("using (namespace) stat")